 Get the Most From the 10,000 Steps a Day Challenge

 1. Log a baseline.
-If you’re currently using a pedometer, check to see how many steps you’re taking a day on average.
-If you’re not using a pedometer, use the first day of the challenge to get an idea of how much you’re walking.
+If you're currently using a pedometer or other kind of fitness tracker, check how many steps you're currently taking a day on average.
+If you're not using a pedometer, use the first day of the challenge to get an idea of how much you're walking.
 Save that number for the end of the challenge to track your progress.
-(Consider this a kind of “before” photo.)
+(Consider this a kind of "before" photo.)

 2. Check in with your tracker.
 Throughout the day, take a look at the number of steps you've already logged.
 Are you on track?
 If not, get moving!
 A lot of wearable devices will let you set reminders to get up and moving if you're sitting still for 20, 30 or 60 minutes.
 If you're using your phone, set an alarm or tell yourself that every hour at the top of the hour you will walk around the block (or the floor of your office building).